jgbrits/utilities/documentation/files/EmailReader.php.txt

 define("EMAIL_ANSWERED", "\\Answered");

 /**
- * Class EmailReader Used to read and interact with emails from an email server
+ * Class EmailReader Used to hold all the functions required for use
  * @package Utilities Namespace
  */
 class EmailReader